Old Port, Casco Bay, and Portland’s food scene

 What Portland does best

-Portland is a compact harbor city with unusually strong food, brick streets, island ferries, lighthouses, breweries, and just enough coastal add-ons for a full Maine weekend.
+Portland is a compact harbor city with unusually good food, brick streets, island ferries, lighthouses, breweries, and neighborhoods that reach from the working waterfront to the Western Promenade.

 Old Port cobblestone street and brick storefronts in Portland, Maine